AsunaMasuda/Tokyo_Airbnb/README.md

 <p align="center">Photo by Louie Martinez on Unsplash</p>

 ## Overview
 This repository holds an ipython file where detailed analysis was explained.
-I used three datasets (csv.files) between September 2019 to August 2020 which are available in [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
+I used three datasets (csv.files) between September 2019 and August 2020 which are available in [Inside Airbnb](http://insideairbnb.com/get-the-data.html).

 For price predictions, I chose random forest regression model in scikit learn package with Python.

-<br>For explortory data analysis, I used numpy, pandas, matplotlib and seaborn.
+<br>For explortory data analysis and data visualization, I used numpy, pandas, matplotlib and seaborn.

 ## Executive Summary
 - The occupancy rate becomes lower around October and November in 2019 and towards 2020 spring the rate becomes higher.